Multilingual Staff | Available 24/7

 The aggravated speeding laws were changed in 2011 to make punishments more severe.

 Criminal penalties for an aggravated speeding offense can be severe.
-It can affect the driving record of the motorist.
+It can affect the motorist’s driving record.
 Possible punishments for speeding revolve around:

 Petty Speeding: Individuals charged with a petty speeding offense face a maximum fine of up to $1,000.
 These are minor offenses and do not involve any jail time.